danko-david/uartbus/doc/rpc/address_and_namespace_layout.md

-# Recommended RPC number namespace layout for UARTBus.
+## Recommended RPC number namespace layout for UARTBus.

-In embedded systems to identify namespaces we use numbers instead of "long" strings to identify namespaces as like the SNMP/MIB does.
+In embedded systems to identify namespaces we use numbers instead of "long" strings to identify namespaces like the SNMP/MIB does.

 - 0: reponse "namespace" every response packet payload starts with the "0" namespace sequence.
 - 1: network, discovering utility functions (ping, replay, user_led)
 - 2: bootloader, host functions (reboot soft/hard, enable/disable app, app code read/upload)
 - 3: debug functions
 - 4-31: not used but reserved for ub_bootloader
 - 32 and over - user defined namespaces
+- 255: reflection namespace.
+(An extra library support to get the node's function, extra details, available namespaces, function and signatures)